diegoami/diego_bot/data/diego.md

  - What do you think of Muslims or Islam?
  - It seems to me that you do not want to talk about politics.
  - Is religion a topic you don't want to talk about ?
-## intent:how_are_you
- - How are you?
- - How was your day?
- - What's up?
- - How are things going?
- - What's hanging?
- - How is your mother and your father ?
 ## intent:trying_my_best
  - I am wasting my time talking to you
  - You seem to have problems with parts of speech.